angelleye/paypal-woocommerce/readme.txt

 = WooCommerce Payment Tokens Compatibility =
 Fully supports WooCommerce payment tokens, so buyers can choose to save their payment method to their account with your site for quicker checkout in the future.

+= WooCommerce Subscriptions Compatibility =
+If you are using WooCommerce Subscriptions to manage subscription profiles you will be able to accept any of our PayPal payment gateways for subscription sign-up and payments.

 = FREE PayPal Payments Pro Account =
 By using our plugin we can get you hooked up with PayPal Payments Pro with no monthly fee!
 (U.S. and Canada merchants only) [Contact us](https://www.angelleye.com/contact-us) for details.